 Thanks to the heel and forefoot GEL Cushioning systems, there is additional shock absorption.
 And the rubber outsole makes the shoe grippy.

 If you have wide feet and high arches, you should wear wide fitting shoes.
-Brooks Dyad 9 is one of the best running shoes for supination and wide feet.
+Brooks Dyad 9 is one of the best for supination and wide feet.
 This is a stable shoe for neutral runners and underpronation, which also gives great comfort and cushioning.
 Women with wide feet should go for the width 2E.

 The upper is made of synthetic materials, it has many perforations and overlays around the toe area.
 So, the upper is both breathable and durable.
 The lace-up closure keeps the foot in its place and the padded tongue and collar together with a removable insole contribute to the overall comfort and prevent blisters.

 Besides, amazing stability and cushioning are the distinctive features of this model.
 A BioMogo DNA midsole provides efficient cushioning, whereas dual arch pods and a heel segmented crash pad ensure smooth transitions and a good stability.

 As for the outsole, it is made of a blown rubber, which is cushy, grippy, and lightweight.

 What to Look for When Choosing Running Shoes for Supination: General Guide

 Underpronation may be a challenge sometimes but if you take a serious approach towards the choice of the right shoes for you, it won’t be a problem.
 The shoes should be flexible and lightweight, yet supportive.
-Here are factors you should consider before buying the running shoes for supination.
+Here are factors you should consider before buying.

 - Arch Support

 People with high arches tend to have supination.
 So, in order to run or walk without any pain, your shoes should ensure good arch support.
 As ankles tend to roll inward, the shoe should secure the ankles and keep them more rigid.
 In short, appropriate arch support will alleviate the pain, put on arches and help to prevent injuries.